jinding/InstaKit/README.md

 For petition and letter pages, your SP pages will be automatically created and linked up.

-Event pages use the standard /thanks template in your AK instance.
-The event campaign will be created as well as the any subevents that you might want to set up at the same time.
-This is primarily geared towards centrally-hosted events
+For event pages, the event campaign will be created as well as any subevents that you might want to set up at the same time.
+This is primarily geared towards centrally-hosted events.

 This app also allows you to copy the campaign data of title, URL, petition text, about text and images into a mailing so that you can copy the HTML and paste it into an AK mailing.